devmedeiros/devmedeiros.github.io/content/about.en.md

 ## Skills
 > - Statistical Analysis and Data Preparation
 > - Statistical Modeling and Machine Learning
-> - Programming languages in Python and R
+> - Programming languages: Python and R
 > - Agile Methodologies
-> - Query languages in SQL and Power Query
+> - Query languages: SQL and Power Query
 > - Development of interactive BI dashboards (using Power BI)

 ## Courses and Certificates